apple-fritter/celebration/README.md

 - `space_length`: This variable calculates the number of spaces needed to fill the remaining space on the line.
 It is determined by subtracting the `date_length`, `time_length`, and `4` (for the spaces and vertical bars) from the `separator_length`.

-- `line_top`: This variable constructs the top line of the separator, consisting of an upper left corner character, a line of dashes (`-`) with a length equal to `space_length`, and an upper right corner character.
+- `line_top`: This variable constructs the top line of the separator, consisting of an upper left corner character, a line of spaces (` `) with a length equal to `space_length`, and an upper right corner character.

 - `line_middle`: This variable constructs the middle line of the separator, containing a vertical bar (`|`), a space, the `datestring`, a dynamic number of spaces to align the `timestring`, the `timestring`, a space, and another vertical bar.